ezmsg-org/ezmsg/docs/source/tutorials/pipeline.rst

     class CountSettings(ez.Settings):
         iterations: int

 .. note:: We inherited from ``ez.Settings`` which is a frozen dataclass.
-This means that the settings are immutable after they are set, which is a good practice for configuration data.
+This means that the settings are immutable after they are set, which is good practice for configuration data.

 Next, we need to create a message type that the Unit will produce.
 This message will be sent to the next Unit in the pipeline.
 In this case, we will create a simple dataclass that contains an integer value.
 (In such a simple case, we could simply avoid creating a new class and use a simple integer, but this is a good practice for more complex messages.)